+Present values as of January 1, 2015 are calculated using interest rates from the intermediate assumptions of the 2015 Medicare Trustees Report.
+All other present values in this part of the Statement of Changes in Social Insurance Amounts are calculated as a present value as of January 1, 2016.
+Estimates of the present value of changes in social insurance amounts due to changing the valuation period, projection base, demographic assumptions, and law are presented using the interest rates under the intermediate assumptions of the 2015 Medicare Trustees Report.
+Since interest rates are an economic estimate and all estimates in the table are incremental to the prior change, the estimates of the present values of changes in economic and health care assumptions are calculated using the interest rates under the intermediate assumptions of the 2016 Medicare Trustees Report.

 Present values as of January 1, 2014 are calculated using interest rates from the intermediate assumptions of the 2014 Medicare Trustees Report.
 All other present values in this part of the Statement of Changes in Social Insurance Amounts are calculated as a present value as of January 1, 2015.
-Estimates of the present value of changes in social insurance amounts due to changing the valuation period, projection base, demographic assumptions, and law are determined using the interest rates under the intermediate assumptions of the 2014 Medicare Trustees Report.
-Since interest rates are economic assumptions, the estimates of the present values of changes in economic and health care assumptions are presented using the interest rates under the intermediate assumptions of the 2015 Medicare Trustees Report.
+Estimates of the present value of changes in social insurance amounts due to changing the valuation period, projection base, demographic assumptions, and law are presented using the interest rates under the intermediate assumptions of the 2014 Medicare Trustees Report.
+Since interest rates are an economic estimate and all estimates in the table are incremental to the prior change, the estimates of the present values of changes in economic and health care assumptions are calculated using the interest rates under the intermediate assumptions of the 2015 Medicare Trustees Report.

-Present values as of January 1, 2013 are calculated using interest rates from the intermediate assumptions of the 2013 Medicare Trustees Report.
-All other present values in this part of the Statement of Changes in Social Insurance Amounts are calculated as a present value as of January 1, 2014.
-Estimates of the present value of changes in social insurance amounts due to changing the valuation period, projection base, demographic assumptions, and law are determined using the interest rates under the intermediate assumptions of the 2013 Medicare Trustees Report.
-Since interest rates are economic assumptions, the estimates of the present values of changes in economic and health care assumptions are presented using the interest rates under the intermediate assumptions of the 2014 Medicare Trustees Report.

-Change in Valuation Period
+Changes in Valuation Period

-The effect on the 75-year present values of changing the valuation period from the prior valuation period (2014-88) to the current valuation period (2015-2089) is measured by using the assumptions for the prior valuation period and applying them, in the absence of any other changes, to the current valuation period.
-Changing the valuation period removes a small negative net cash flow for 2014 and replaces it with a much larger negative net cash flow for 2089.
-The present value of estimated future net cash flow (including or excluding the combined Medicare Trust Fund assets at the start of the period) was therefore decreased (made more negative) when the 75-year valuation period changed from 2014-2088 to 2015-2089.
-In addition, the effect on the level of assets in the combined Medicare Trust Funds of changing the valuation period is measured by assuming all values projected in the prior valuation for the year 2014 are realized.
-The change in valuation period decreased the level of assets in the combined Medicare Trust Funds.
+The effect on the 75-year present values of changing the valuation period from the prior valuation period (2015-2089) to the current valuation period (2016-2090) is measured by using the assumptions for the prior valuation period and extending them, in the absence of any other changes, to cover the current valuation period.
+Changing the valuation period removes a small negative net cash flow for 2015, replaces it with a much larger negative net cash flow for 2090, and measures the present values as of January 1, 2016, one year later.
+Thus, the present value of estimated future net cash flow (including or excluding the combined Medicare Trust Fund assets at the start of the period) decreased (became more negative) when the 75-year valuation period changed from 2015-2089 to 2016-2090.
+In addition, the effect on the level of assets in the combined Medicare Trust Funds of changing the valuation period is measured by assuming all values projected in the prior valuation for the year 2015 are realized.
+The change in valuation period slightly increased the starting level of assets in the combined Medicare Trust Funds.